 - The school offers a range of complementary activities, on a Wednesday afternoon, to both enthuse and stretch students.
 Examples include, sport, the National Citizenship Service, Mandarin, Open University Courses, "cooking for one", assorted student led societies including a debating group, a drama group and a charities group*.
 Students can also get involved in voluntary groups and work experience which offers opportunities for students to develop their interpersonal skills and improve future employability prospects.

 - For students wanting to stay fit and healthy or pursue their sporting interests students can take up our special membership offer at the local leisure centre / gym or get more involved in the sporting activities offered at QEHS, possibly with a view to representing the school in fixtures.
 A link with Gainsborough Trinity Football Club has been made and coaching / community leadership opportunities may also be available.

 - A week of valuable work experience is offered in term 6 to allow students to plan for their futures and experience the world of work in their chosen career.

-* The opportunities offered will vary year on year, depending on student interests and with the aim of developing the skills and attributes of the cohort.
+* The opportunities offered will vary year on year, depending on student interests, with the aim of developing the personal skills and attributes.